-This Prospectus Supplement and the Prospectus contain certain forward-looking statements within the meaning of Section 27A of the U.S. Securities Act of 1933, as amended.
-Statements that are not historical facts, including statements with respect to certain of the expectations, plans and objectives of South Africa and the economic, monetary and financial conditions of the Republic, are forward-looking in nature.
-These statements are based on current plans, estimates and projections, and therefore you should not place undue reliance on them.
-Forward-looking statements speak only as of the date that they are made, and South Africa undertakes no obligation to publicly update any of them in light of new information or future events.
+This Prospectus Supplement and the accompanying Prospectus contain certain forward-looking statements within the meaning of Section 27A of the U.S. Securities Act of 1933, as amended.
+Statements that are not historical facts, including statements with respect to certain of the current expectations, plans and objectives of South Africa and the economic, monetary and financial conditions of the Republic, are forward-looking in nature.
+These statements may be made expressly in this Prospectus Supplement or may be in other documents.
+South Africa refers you to or has filed with the U.S. Securities and Exchange Commission (the "SEC").
+You can find many of these statements by looking for words such as "believes," "expects," "anticipates," "estimates," or similar expressions used in this Prospectus Supplement or documents to which South Africa refers you.